poissonconsulting/shinybisonpic/inst/helpfiles/upload.md

 ##### Process

 1. Download and fill in template.
-   - Click the **Download Template** button
+   - Click the **Download Template** button.
-   - Open the excel file (template-bison.xlsx) that was downloaded to your computer
+   - Open the excel file (template-bison.xlsx) that was downloaded to your computer.
-   - Enter the data into the file
+   - Enter the data into the file.
-   - Review data to ensure it follows the required data format
+   - Review data to ensure it follows the required data format.
 2. Upload data.
-   - Click the **Browse...** button and select a file
+   - Click the **Browse...** button and select a file.
-   - If the file is successfully uploaded it will appear in the Uploaded data box
+   - If the file is successfully uploaded it will appear in the Uploaded data box.
-   - If the file is not successfully uploaded a pop up box will appear with an error message
+   - If the file is not successfully uploaded a pop-up box will appear with an error message
-     - Close the pop up box
+     - Close the pop-up box.
-     - Correct the error
+     - Correct the error.
-     - Upload the corrected data
+     - Upload the corrected data.
-     - Repeat until the file is successfully uploaded
+     - Repeat until the file is successfully uploaded.

 ##### Required Data Format